seeker89/redis-reliability/README.md

 # 1. Learn Redis HA

-Follow [the tutorial here](./book/) to a self-paced workshop on redis high availability.
+Start by following [the tutorial here](./book/) to a self-paced workshop on redis high availability:

+* replication vs sentinel vs cluster
+* HA setups
+* presistence options

 # 2. Use `rr` for resiliency testing